Amazon Rises After Big Q4 Beat, Net Sales Up 38% (NASDAQ:AMZN)

 - Fire TV stick and Echo Dot were the best selling products in 2017

 The stock traded around $1,428 in after-hours trading, up 2.6 percent at time of publication.
-Former Piper Jaffray tech analyst Gene Munster will be on Benzinga's PreMarket Prep Friday at 1 p.m.
-ET to break down the earnings report.

 Related Links: